 Both kin selection and any associated social cohesion theory assumes a positive affect of homosexuality on reproduction.
 What if homosexuality is an accidental emergence or a by-product of another genetic adaptation?
 Heterozygote advantage and pleiotropy are two fancy words for describing just this phenomena within genetics.

 Sickle-cell anaemia (SCA) is a genetic blood disorder that reduces a red blood cell’s ability to functional optimally, causing greatly reduced life expectancy and, in some severe cases, death.
 As a genetic defect, evolution should have long selected this gene out of the worldwide population.
 However, there is an interesting side effect.
 If a person receives the defective gene from both the mother and their father (homozygotic), they will develop SCA.
-However if they receive one defective and best herbal viagra one healthy allele (heterozygotic), they become a carrier — able to pass on the disease but not exhibit full-blown symptoms.
+However if they receive one defective and price for viagra one healthy allele (heterozygotic), they become a carrier — able to pass on the disease but not exhibit full-blown symptoms.
 As such, a carrier will produce some sickled cells but enough to remain healthy.
 Furthermore, these sickled cells provide a key benefit to the carrier — a greatly increased resistance to malaria!
 This is the heterozygote advantage.

 As a result, SCA indeed has been removed from virtually all of the global population, except where malaria is still endemic.
 So what does this have to do with homosexuality?
 There have been some suggestions that a gene that increases a tendency toward homosexuality in homozygotic form would still yield a fitness increase in heterozygotic form.
 In essence, homosexuality is to the sickle cell disease as the heterosexual’s fitness increase is to the malarial resistance.
 So what is that fitness increase in heterosexuals?
 We have no idea.